jboss-developer/www.jboss.org/README.md

 5. Write and quit this edit area, and the main file using `:wq` and `:wq`
 6. Commit the updated `_config/secrets.yaml.gpg`

-In order to do this, you will need load the user's public key in to your keychain.
+In order to do this, you will need to load the user's public key into your keychain.
 You will need to add the key to your keychain using your preferred tool on your platform.
 For example, we recommend GPGSuite for Mac OS.
 In this case:

 1. load `GPG Keychain Access` application
-2. Select `key` -> `Retreive rom key server`
+2. Select `key` -> `Retrieve from key server`
 3. Pass in the ID of the public key you need to add.

-Minimailly the follwoing list of receipients is required to encrypt the file:
+Minimally the following list of recipients is required to encrypt the file:

 * Pete Muir <pmuir@bleepbleep.org.uk> (ID: 0x6CE6E8FB45FE317D created at Mon 1 Sep 18:29:07 2014
 * Jason Robert Porter (new key) <lightguard.jp@gmail.com> (ID: 0xBEDFCFB30FB72D11 created at Tue 24 Dec 06:51:51 2013)